ray-project/ray/doc/source/tune/user-guide.rst

 Distributed Tuning
 ~~~~~~~~~~~~~~~~~~

-.. tip:: This section covers how to run Tune in a cluster, not how to tune distributed training jobs.
+.. tip:: This section covers how to run Tune across multiple machines.
+See :ref:`Distributed Training <tune-dist-training>` for guidance in tuning distributed training jobs.

 To attach to a Ray cluster, simply run ``ray.init`` before ``tune.run``.
 See :ref:`start-ray-cli` for more information about ``ray.init``: